CameronNemo/brillo/README.md

 ### Target

+You can choose which target to act on:

+* -l: Act on screen backlight
+* -k: Act on keyboard backlight and LEDs

+### Field

-As you can not only handle the **brightness** of controllers, you may also specify a target to read/write from/to:
+As you can not only handle the **brightness** of controllers, you may also specify a field to read/write from/to:

 * -b: Current brightness of selected controller
 * -m: Maximum brightness of selected controller
 * -c: Minimum brightness (cap) of selected controller
-* -k: Set keyboard brightness instead of display brightness

 The minimum brightness is a feature implemented as some controllers make the screen go pitch black at 0%, if you have a controller like that, it is recommended to set this value (in either percent or in raw mode).
 These values will be saved in raw mode though, so if you specify it in percent it might not be too accurate depending on your controller.